COMSOC-Community/comsoc-website/README.md

 The `type` attribute represents the kind of tool it is: "Website", "Python", ...

-The `language` attribute is the programing language used to develop the tool.
+The `language` attribute is the programming language used to develop the tool.
 It is used to define the best practices.

 The attribute `has-tests` indicates if unit-tests are included.
 This is mostly relevant for code